AQA GCSE Fine Art/Photography

 Students are taught for 3 hours per week in both Year 10 and Year 11.
 During that time students work towards completing a GCSE in their chosen endorsement.

-The GCSE is made up of 2 units: Unit 1 - Portfolio (coursework) 60% of the qualification and Unit 2 – Controlled Assessment 40% of the qualification.
+The GCSE is made up of 2 components: Component 1 - Portfolio (coursework) 60% of the qualification and Component 2 – Controlled Assessment 40% of the qualification.

 AQA GCSE Photography